Statistical Process Control

 Capability analyses can be performed several ways in JMP.
 The Capability Platform allows you to compare the capability of numerous variables in one plot.
 You can quickly determine which variables require attention, and see immediately what improvement strategy is required in each case (re-targeting, reducing variation, or both).
 Support for both one-sided and two-sided specification limits is provided.
 These limits are stored as column properties in the JMP table itself, so are directly tied to the data they describe.

 Do you need to determine the best distribution to use to make accurate predictions of the lifetime of your components and products?
 Let JMP automatically evaluate a large range of reliability distributions to find the best fit.
 If you prefer, you can manually select and compare parametric and nonparametric distributions.
 JMP supports all these methods in one easy-to-use Life Distribution platform.
 Once you have settled on the most useful model, the dynamic Profilers in JMP enable you to interactively determine lifetime estimates and extrapolate performance to the future.
+You can also use the Compare Groups tab to view life distributions by group on one plot.

 When your system has multiple independent failure modes, you can use the competing cause option in Life Distribution to analyze each cause separately.
 You can assign specific fitted distributions to each failure mode, and omit causes interactively to see the potential improvements in reliability performance.